Violation of Probation in Pinellas County

 Florida’s Anti-Murder Act in Pinellas County for Clearwater, FL

-Perhaps no new legislation has impacted violation of probation cases more than the Florida Anti-Murder Act.
-All jurisdictions throughout Florida, including in Pinellas County, must automatically deny bond to any individual charged with even a small technical violations of probation if that individual is tagged as a “violent felon of special concern.”
+Perhaps no new legislation has impacted probation violation cases more than the Florida Anti-Murder Act.
+All jurisdictions throughout Florida, including Pinellas County, must automatically deny bond to any individual charged with even a small technical violation of probation if that individual is tagged as a “violent felon of special concern.”

 Recent news story tracks a felony violation of probation in Pinellas County with Circuit Judge Frank Quesada.
 The article explains that in Pinellas County cases, the “dangerousness” hearings take weeks to schedule.
-It takes time to give the state and defense time to subpoena witnesses and prepare their case.
+It takes time to give the state and defense time to subpoena witnesses and prepare their cases.

-Contact an attorney at the Sammis Law Firm to find out more about a “no bond” warrant in a violation of probation case that falls under the requirements of Florida’s Anti-Murder Act.
+Contact an attorney at Sammis Law Firm to find out more about a “no bond” warrant in a violation of probation case that falls under the requirements of Florida’s Anti-Murder Act.

 Consequences of the Order of Probation in Pinellas County, FL